 a.
 Develop an Overall Model

-At this stage, describe High level descriptions.
-This stage prepares Use cases and functional specification.
-All team members and chief architect discuss High level descriptions and agreed upon object model for each domain area.
+At this stage, describe High-level descriptions.
+This stage prepares Use cases and functional specifications.
+All team members and chief architect discuss High-level descriptions and agreed upon object models for each domain area.

 b.
 Build Feature a List

-Built list of comprehensive feature to develop a system according base of object model and functional specification.
-In feature list all function that is mandatory for the client point of view is added.
-After that, finalize the feature list after viewing of user and validity of system’s sponsors.
+Built a list of comprehensive features to develop a system according to the base of the object model and functional specification.
+In feature list, all function that is mandatory for the client point of view is added.
+After that, finalize the feature list after viewing of user and the validity of the system’s sponsors.

 c.
 Plan by Feature

-Prepare sequence of feature list according to priority and assigned to chief programmer to develop functions (Palmer and Fleshing, 2002).
-After that, made overall schedule of feature list.
-Assign classes to developer (class owner) which are already defined in the “developing an overall model “
+Prepare a sequence of feature list according to priority and assigned to the chief programmer to develop functions (Palmer and Fleshing, 2002).
+After that, made an overall schedule of the feature list.
+Assign classes to the developer (class owner) which are already defined in the “developing an overall model “

 d.
 Design by Feature and Build by Feature

-These are iterative procedure and iteration completes from one to weeks.
+These are iterative procedures and iteration completes from one to a week.
 Multiple teams designing and building their own feature list simultaneously.
-Domain expert guide to complete task such as design, coding, unit testing, integration, code and design inspection (Williams, 2007).
-When iteration is completed successfully then completed feature is added into main build and new features are added from feature list in “design and build feature process” to develop.
+Domain expert guide to complete tasks such as design, coding, unit testing, integration, code, and design inspection (Williams, 2007).
+When iteration is completed successfully then a completed feature is added into the main build and new features are added from the feature list in the “design and build feature process” to develop.

 4. Dynamic Systems Development Method (DSDM)

-Dynamic Systems Development Method (DSDM ) is an incremental agile method and in 1990’s it was most popular among software developers.
-Incremental prototype is used to control the tight time constraint to develop software.
-In order to work, phases, sub-phases, roles and principles defined.
-There is no phase for security element so DSDM is unable to develop secure software (sani et al., 2013).
+Dynamic Systems Development Method (DSDM ) is an incremental agile method and in the 1990’s it was most popular among software developers.
+The incremental prototype is used to control the tight time constraint to develop software.
+In order to work, phases, sub-phases, roles, and principles are defined.
+There is no phase for security elements so DSDM is unable to develop secure software (Sani et al., 2013).

 The DSDM framework is suitable for agile and traditional development processes (Benjamin, 2004).
-Usually, DSDM projects work with one or two teams: the second team tests the product developed by other but researchers suggest that in a single team about 5 to 6 people are ideal (Benjamin, 2004).
-There are main four phases in DSDM that is feasibility, functional model iteration, design, build iteration and implementation with several sub phases.
+Usually, DSDM projects work with one or two teams: the second team tests the product developed by others but researchers suggest that in a single team about 5 to 6 people are ideal (Benjamin, 2004).
+There are main four phases in DSDM that is feasibility, functional model iteration, design, build iteration and implementation with several sub-phases.

-Initially, do feasibility study to define problem and cost estimation.
-Feasibility report and plan outline for development is made.
-In last three phases actual development is done where analysis, coding and testing is done.
-On the base of prototype we make decision whether to move in the next phase or not (shelly, 2015).
+Initially, do a feasibility study to define the problem and cost estimation.
+A feasibility report and plan outline for development are made.
+In the last three phases, actual development is done where analysis, coding, and testing are done.
+On the basis of the prototype, we make a decision whether to move to the next phase or not (shelly, 2015).

 5. Adaptive Software Development (ASD)

 Adaptive Software Development (ASD) was developed by James A. Highsmith.
-In ASD repeating series of speculate, collaborate and learn is used by replacing the traditional water fall cycle.
-This method worked with iterative and incremental method with constant prototyping.
-ASD does not impose the use co-located team but focus on inter-team collaboration.
+In ASD repeating series of speculating, collaboration, and learn is used by replacing the traditional waterfall cycle.
+This method worked with an iterative and incremental method with constant prototyping.
+ASD does not impose the use of co-located teams but focuses on inter-team collaboration.

-There are three main process cycle of Adaptive Software Development as shown in Figure 5 which provides continuous learning and adaptation.
+There is three main process cycle of Adaptive Software Development as shown in Figure 5 which provides continuous learning and adaptation.

 Figure 5 Adaptive Software Development Life Cycle Model

-This is basically a planning stage for the software development.
+This is basically a planning stage for software development.
 At this stage, identify requirements so that project objectives and time box could be set.
-First decide length of iteration then assign box is to the each iteration.
-Each Team member writes Objective statement and assign features to iteration (shelly, 2015).
+First, decide the length of the iteration then assign the box is to each iteration.
+Each Team member writes an Objective statement and assigns features to iteration (shelly, 2015).

-At this stage of collaboration team must support and trust on each other.
-In addition, Team members must communicate with each other to collect information and to solve complex problem.
-Team members cannot make critical decision individually so there is need of team collaboration to reach the common goal.
+At this stage of collaboration, the team must support and trust each other.
+In addition, Team members must communicate with each other to collect information and to solve complex problems.
+Team members cannot make the critical decisions individually so there is a need for team collaboration to reach the common goal.

 At this stage, the development team takes a technical review and provides feedback.
-Team learns partially developed code and point out the problems to reduce the cost and amount of rework.
+The team learns partially developed code and points out the problems to reduce the cost and amount of rework.
 After the completion of iteration the team should learn about;

-- Team member’s collects customer feedback after explore the application and note down the changes specified by the customer.
+- Team members collect customer feedback after exploring the application and note down the changes specified by the customer.

-- Review performance of team then made decision for further improvement in performance.
+- Review performance of team then made the decision for further improvement in performance.

-- Review the project status, and plan for next iteration.
+- Review the project status, and plan for the next iteration.

 Scrum is an iterative and incremental AGILE methodology.
-The SCRUM methodology is suitable for all types of project, product and application development.
+The SCRUM methodology is suitable for all types of project, product, and application development.
 (Ionel, 2008).
-In Scrum problem is divided into tasks and assign task to group.
-It is also called lightweight process which means minimize the overhead of process and maximize available time for useful work.
-In addition, it makes progress in sprints and duration of each sprint is about four to six weeks.
-The time of sprints is fixed and it ends on a specific date whether the work has been completed or not, and are never extended.
+In Scrum problem is divided into tasks and assign tasks to a group.
+It is also called a lightweight process which means minimize the overhead of the process and maximize available time for useful work.
+In addition, it makes progress in sprints, and the duration of each sprint is about four to six weeks.
+The time of sprints is fixed and it ends on a specific date whether the work has been completed or not, and is never extended.
 (Deemer, 2010).

-At the end of each sprint, team demonstrates the progress of project to the product owner, stakeholder and customer.
-Project’s progress is transparent to customer even he can change the project execution plan in the middle of the project which is not possible with traditional approach.
-Scrum prefers multitask worker instead of team members working with single job title so that team members could do any task where the work overload is more.
-Hence team help and learn new skills from each other.
+At the end of each sprint, the team demonstrates the progress of the project to the product owner, stakeholders, and customers.
+The project’s progress is transparent to the customer even he can change the project execution plan in the middle of the project which is not possible with a traditional approach.
+Scrum prefers to multitask workers instead of team members working with a single job title so that team members could do any task where the work overload is more.
+Hence team helps and learn new skills from each other.